srikanth2102/srikanth2102/README.md

-- Hi, I’m @srikanth2102
+- I am Srikanth.
-- I’m interested in Machine Learning,Deep Learning, and competetive coding
+- I am a third year engineering student.
-- I’m currently learning Ml and Dl
+- MY 2021 goal is to become better in ML and competetive programming.
-- I’m looking to collaborate to make a end to end project with my ipl ml model
+- Do check my repositories for ML project ideas.
-- contact: @sri212002kanth@gmail.com
+- contact: @sri212002kanth@gmail.com.

 <!---
 srikanth2102/srikanth2102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.